Twitch introduces Animated Emotes for their 10th anniversary – TechCrunch

-Twitch announced today that they will release major updates to their Emotes this month to celebrate their 10th anniversary.
-These new features will include Animated Emotes, Follower Emotes, and a Library for Emotes.
+Twitch announced today that it will release major updates to its Emotes this month to celebrate its 10th anniversary.
+These new features will include Animated Emotes, Follower Emotes and a Library for Emotes.

-Since the origin of the live streaming platform for gamers, Emotes – Twitch’s version of emojis – have been a key component of Twitch culture.
-They’re micro memes, and images like Kappa, TriHard, and PogChamp have come to carry meaning in the greater gaming world, even off the Twitch platform.
+Since the origin of the livestreaming platform for gamers, Emotes — Twitch’s version of emojis — have been a key component of Twitch culture.
+They’re micro memes, and images like Kappa, TriHard and PogChamp have come to carry meaning in the greater gaming world, even off the Twitch platform.

-“Emotes are a language that transcends countries,” said Ivan Santana, Senior Director of Community Product at Twitch.
+“Emotes are a language that transcends countries,” said Ivan Santana, senior director of Community Product at Twitch.
 “Anywhere you are in the world, they mean the same thing for us.”

 The Amazon-owned platform regularly adds new global Emotes, which can be used on any streamer’s channel.
 Individual creators can make custom Emotes for their own community, which paying subscribers can use across the platform.
 But the ability to add animated gifs as Emotes is something that the community has been asking for since Santana can remember.